 Gaining the trust of the local customers

 To a certain extent, it is easier for a foreign company to win the trust of consumers through the formal entry mode of incorporating a subsidiary in India.
-This is because local customers trust companies that have actual business in the country more.
-A subsidiary can localize the marketing, create a brand for itself in India, and follow through with customer service to create and sustain the confidence of a locally-centred client.
-This credibility is important in building sustainable business relationships in the sector.
+This is because local customers tend to trust companies that have a genuine presence in the country.
+A subsidiary can localize its marketing, create a brand in India, and provide customer service to establish and maintain the confidence of a locally centered client.
+This credibility is crucial in establishing sustainable business relationships within the sector.

 Access to Local Talent

-An Indian subsidiary knows the potential and talents that exist in the country; it will therefore be able to benefit from the various professionals existing in the country.
-This workforce shall afford the subsidiary rich information on the market, consumers and culture through which the subsidiary can perform more effectively.
+An Indian subsidiary is aware of the potential and talents that exist in the country; it will therefore be able to benefit from the various professionals available in the country.
+This workforce will provide the subsidiary with rich information on the market, consumers, and culture, enabling the subsidiary to perform more effectively.

 4. Flexibility in operations